Skip to content

 }

-You will need to create a new measure for your seasonality table
+You will need a new measure for your seasonality table:

 Selected Seasonality = SELECTEDVALUE( Seasonality[Seasonal Value] , 12 )